andy-puertas/devmtn-notes/CSS/syntax.md

 # CSS Properties

+## Todd's Focus Questions:
+- _What’s the difference between a block-level element and an inline element?
+Can you give an example of both?_
+- _What does the box-sizing: border-box help us do?_
+- _What’s the difference between fixed positioning and absolute positioning?_
+- _What can the float property be used for?_
+- _What does display: flex allow us to do?_

 ## Position
 * defaults to static, where elements render in order as they appear in the document flow
 * `absolute`: element is positioned relative to its first positioned ancestor element